Modified On: July 24, 2022

 Multi-tenant intercom systems allow a building visitor to select from a list of intercom entries in a directory, and ring a person inside the building.
 Modern intercoms make a phone call or a mobile app based video call to the resident or tenant.
 Many systems have the ability to release the door remotely.
 We will cover various types of intercoms below.

-What are Multi Tenant Video Intercoms?
+What is Multi-Tenant Video Intercoms?

 Video intercom systems allow a tenant to see and talk to the visitor, before buzzing them in.
 Porch pirates have figured out that they can pretend to be delivery drivers and get buzzed in.
 This has resulted in a big spike in package theft – over $6B worth of package theft a year in the US.
 Using video intercoms, you can see who is at the door, before releasing the door.
 Video intercoms are internet based, and make wireless calls.
 They are cheaper than fixing older wired intercoms that connect into individual units.